palaa159/Docs/3rd Party Software/01-Matlab.md

 BCILAB provides a GUI from which you can control the plugin, but batch scripting can be used for those well-versed in MATLAB programming.

 #### Installation
-To install BCILAB, download the [BCILAB-1.1 zip file](ftp://sccn.ucsd.edu/pub/bcilab) and extract it to any directory that is not your EEGLAB folder.
+To install BCILAB, download the [development version of BCILAB](https://github.com/sccn/BCILAB/tree/devel) and extract it to any directory that is not your EEGLAB folder.
+Note: I found that the non-developer version (found [here](https://sccn.ucsd.edu/wiki/BCILAB#Quick_Start_Guide)) had bugs that were fixed by using the BCILAB-devel version instead.

 Open up MATLAB, and set your current MATLAB directory to the unzipped BCILAB file:
 ```